Gizmotronn/starsailors/hydejack/_posts/2019-03-18-pc-purchased.md

 Last night, I purchased my PC.
 It has an AMD Ryzen 5 2600 2.3 ghz CPU, an Nvidea GTX 1050TI graphics card, a Deepcool White RPG Midtower Case, a Samsung monitor, and much more.

 ## Minecraft Season 1
 Our 2019 Minecraft Season will be in an extreme hills biome.
 We're going to attempt to have beaten the ender dragon by December.
+The original Mushlantis V2 will be retired, however it will continue to be played by ACORD members.
+We would like to take this time to thank the original Mushlantis seed.

 ## Gaming Schedule
 ### Minecraft